JustRedTTG/PGE_Docs/docs/source/events.rst

 event.keylog()
 --------------

-This is a testing function, it logs the key number of any key that get's pressed or released and returns it.
+This is a testing function, it logs the key number of any key that gets pressed or released and returns it.

 event.key_UP(var)
 ----------------